-The Company will conduct induction, orientation and training programs for new directors to familiarise themselves with the Company's structure and organisation, businesses and governance policies.
-Upon appointment, the Company will provide each newly appointed director a formal letter and will be briefed by the Chief Executive Officer and/or Senior Management of the Company on the business activities of the Group and its strategic directions, as well as setting out their duties and responsibilities as directors.
+The Company conducts briefing and orientation programs for new directors to familiarise themselves with the Company's structure and organisation, businesses and governance policies.
+Upon appointment, each newly appointed director will be briefed by the Chief Executive Officer and/or senior Management of the Company on the business activities of the Group and its strategic directions, as well as setting out their duties and responsibilities as directors.
 The aim of the orientation program is to give directors a better understanding of the Company's businesses and allow them to assimilate into their new roles.
 New directors are also informed about matters such as the Code of Dealing in the Company's shares.
 Changes to regulation and accounting standards are monitored closely by the Management.
+The Directors and key management personnel are encouraged to attend relevant training programmes, courses, conference and seminar on new laws, regulations and updates on commercial areas conducted by relevant professional organisation from time to time.
+Changes to regulations and accounting standards are monitored closely by the Management.
+The Board has received updates on changes in listing rules, regulatory requirements, corporate governance guidelines and best practices on regular basis.